Drowning: Water aspiration

 If water enters the airways of a conscious person, the person will try to cough up the water or swallow it, often inhaling more water involuntarily.
 When water enters the larynx or trachea, both conscious and unconscious people experience laryngospasm, in which the vocal cords constrict, sealing the airway.
 This prevents water from entering the lungs.
 Because of this laryngospasm, in the initial phase of drowning, water enters the stomach, and very little water enters the lungs.
 Though laryngospasm prevents water from entering the lungs, it also interferes with breathing.
-In most people, the laryngospasm relaxes sometime after unconsciousness, and water can then enter the lungs, causing a "wet drowning."
+In most people, the laryngospasm relaxes sometime after unconsciousness due to hypoxia in the larynx, and water can then enter the lungs, causing a "wet drowning".
 However, about 7–10% of people maintain this seal until cardiac arrest.
 This has been called "dry drowning", as no water enters the lungs.
 In forensic pathology, water in the lungs indicates that the person was still alive at the point of submersion.
 An absence of water in the lungs may be either a dry drowning or indicates a death before submersion.

 Aspirated water that reaches the alveoli destroys the pulmonary surfactant, which causes pulmonary edema and decreased lung compliance, compromising oxygenation in affected parts of the lungs.
 This is associated with metabolic acidosis, secondary fluid, and electrolyte shifts.
 During alveolar fluid exchange, diatoms present in the water may pass through the alveolar wall into the capillaries to be carried to internal organs.
 The presence of these diatoms may be diagnostic of drowning.

 Of people who have survived drowning, almost one-third will experience complications such as acute lung injury (ALI) or acute respiratory distress syndrome (ARDS).
 ALI/ARDS can be triggered by pneumonia, sepsis, and water aspiration.
 These conditions are life-threatening disorders that can result in death if not treated promptly.
-During drowning, aspirated water enters the lung tissues, causes a reduction in alveolar surfactant, obstructs ventilation, and triggers a release of inflammatory mediators which results in hypoxia.
+During drowning, aspirated water enters the lung tissues, causes a reduction in pulmonary surfactant, obstructs ventilation, and triggers a release of inflammatory mediators which results in hypoxia.
 Specifically, upon reaching the alveoli, hypotonic liquid found in freshwater dilutes pulmonary surfactant, destroying the substance.
 Comparatively, aspiration of hypertonic seawater draws liquid from the plasma into the alveoli and similarly causes damage to surfactant by disrupting the alveolar-capillary membrane.
 Still, there is no clinical difference between salt and freshwater drowning.
 Once someone has reached definitive care, supportive care strategies such as mechanical ventilation can help to reduce the complications of ALI/ARDS.

 Whether a person drowns in freshwater or salt water makes no difference in respiratory management or its outcome.
-People who drown in freshwater may experience worse hypoxemia early in their treatment, however, this initial difference is short-lived.
+People who drown in freshwater may experience worse hypoxemia early in their treatment; however, this initial difference is short-lived.